 Computer and Information Systems Manager

 This is one of the faster-growing jobs in our ranking.
-The position of a computer and information systems manager requires at least a bachelor’s degree in the field.
+A computer and information systems manager position requires at least a bachelor’s degree in the field.
 These are senior-level professionals.
 Thus, work experience is often required alongside a degree.
 Many computer and info systems managers hold advanced degrees as well.

 - Consult with executives about the organization’s IT goals, recommending possible technology solutions